ohEmily/flyerpenguin/README.md

 flyerpenguin_web
 ================

-Web app that creates a flyer from a Facebook event.
+Make a print-ready flyer from a Facebook event.

 ### Stack
  * Node.js for a 4 line server